WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 <div style='margin-top:317px'></div>

 ### Masters of Time and Space
 Students gifted with a keen intellect and unwavering discipline may walk the path of the mage.
 The arcane magic available to magi is both great and dangerous, and thus is revealed only to the most devoted practitioners.

 To avoid interference with their spellcasting, mages wear only cloth armor, but arcane shields and enchantments give them additional protection.
-To keep enemies at bay, mages can summon bursts of fire to incinerate distant targets and cause entire areas to erupt, setting groups of foes ablaze.
-Masters of ice can command blizzards that tear into flesh and limit movement.
+To keep enemies at bay, mages can summon bursts of fire to incinerate distant targets and set entire battlefields ablaze.
+Masters of ice can command blizzards that tear into flesh and freeze bones.
 Should enemies manage to survive this assault, mages can shrink them into harmless sheep in the blink of an eye.

 Powerful magi can even generate enhancements and portals, assisting allies by sharpening their minds and transporting them instantly across the world.